-The full cost of any asset used in a process of manufacture and brought into use for the first time on or after 1 April 2001, may be deducted in the tax vear in which the asset is brought into use.
-As from 1 April 2005, all other depreciable assets are written off on a 50:30:20 basis.
+The full cost of any asset used directly in a process of manufacture and brought into use for the first time on or after 1 April 2001, may be deducted in the tax year in which the asset is brought into use.
+As from 1 April 2005, all other depreciable assets may be written off on a 50:30:20 basis.